Do You Need Milk For Strong Bones? Marketing Says Yes But Science Says No.

 Milk & Calcium- Understanding The Science

 As adults we are bombarded by messages and dairy lobby funded ‘studies’ reminding us about the calcium content of milk and dairy products.
-Most notably for women and the steadily aging American population, mill’s supposed prophylactic effects against bone loss are emphasized.
+Most notably for women and the steadily aging American population, milk’s supposed prophylactic effects against bone loss are emphasized.
 But can the calcium in milk really make a difference in bone density?
 Looking internationally at the dairy-equals-calcium-which-equals-strong-bones idea, we see clearly that the countries with the highest rates of osteoporosis are the largest consumers of dairy products.
 The dairy consumption of countries like the United States, Australia, New Zealand, Switzerland, the UK and Northern Europe is enormous when compared to Asian countries such as China where dairy consumption is rare, yet those very countries where less dairy is consumed have they have the lowest rates of hip fracture and osteoporosis in the world.[1,2,3,4]

 To give an idea of the prevalence of osteoporosis, estimates are that 40% of American Caucasian women and 13% of Caucasian men aged 50 years will experience at least one bone loss related fracture in their lifetime.
 At age 50, a Caucasian woman has a 17% chance of sustaining a hip fracture, 15% chance of vertebral fracture and 16% chance for forearm fracture, with comparable figures of 6%, 5% and 2.5%, respectively, for fractures in white males.
 Interestingly enough among the female African American population the age-adjusted prevalence of hip related osteoporosis is only 6%, compared to 17 % for postmenopausal White women- difference consistent with the much lower fracture rates observed in African Americans.
 African Americans, by the way consume almost 40% less milk and dairy products as their Caucasian counterparts which if by itself renders the milk/dairy-equals-strong-bones theory to be questionable.
 Statistics from the observation of low dairy intake in Asian population contradict the milk/dairy-equals-strong-bones theory completely.
-Using China as an example, where cheese and other popular dairy products are not a part of their regular diet and where milk consumption is 10% of the American per capita consumption rate age standardized incidences of hip fractures is far lower than their milk drinking American and European counterparts.
+Using China as an example, where cheese and other popular dairy products are not a part of their regular diet and where milk consumption is 10% of the American per capita consumption rate age standardized incidence of hip fractures is far lower than their milk drinking American and European counterparts.
 Based on the 1990 China census figures hip fracture rates were only 87 per 100,000 for women and 97 per 100,000 for men.
 Contrast these numbers with 510-559 per 100,000 for white American women and 174-207 per 100,000 for American Caucasian men.
 In fact, hip fractures in Beijing are reportedly among the lowest rates of occurrence in the world- and with a population where milk is by no means a staple.

 Debunking The Need for Milk- It’s The Calcium Lost Not Calcium Consumed That Causes Osteoporosis

 As much as the good (and well paid) folks at the American Dairy Association would like you to think that increasing your calcium intake by drinking milk would decrease your risk of osteoporosis, the science behind this premise simply doesn’t support it.
 From what we do know about bone loss, it happens not so much from not having a high enough calcium intake, but rather from having a high level of calcium loss due to dietary and lifestyle choices.
 According to the findings of the 1994 National Institutes of Health Consensus Conference, at least one third of calcium balance and bone density is dependent on the ratio of intake to loss and not solely on calcium intake alone as the marketing campaigns would have you believe.
-To be frank, meta analysis of literature meeting the provisions for unbiased scientific research found there were no significant relationships proved between milk consumption or any other dairy product to measures of bone health nor were there no correlations between calcium intake and bone loss.[9,10,11,12] Similarly, an 18 year analysis of 72 337 postmenopausal women published in the February 2003 American Journal of Clinical Nutrition, found that an adequate vitamin D intake was associated with a lower risk of osteoporotic hip fractures in postmenopausal women.
+To be frank, meta-analysis of literature meeting the provisions for unbiased scientific research found there were no significant relationships proved between milk consumption or any other dairy product to measures of bone health nor were there no correlations between calcium intake and bone loss.[9,10,11,12] Similarly, an 18 year analysis of 72 337 postmenopausal women published in the February 2003 American Journal of Clinical Nutrition, found that an adequate vitamin D intake was associated with a lower risk of osteoporotic hip fractures in postmenopausal women.
 Neither milk nor a high-calcium diet in the study had any correlation with a reduction in risk of osteoporosis.

-Milk Isn’t The Only Source Of Calcium
+Milk Isn’t The Best Or Only Source Of Calcium

 So we have established that bone loss has little to do with intake, but for those concerned nevertheless about their calcium intake, it should be noted that a 1990 report in the American Journal of Clinical Nutrition found that green leafy vegetables such as broccoli and kale have high levels of calcium and is absorbed at least as well as the calcium in milk.
 [12,13,14] Proper calcium balance on a non-dairy diet is easily attained because ALL vegetables and legumes contain calcium.
 Thus within the context of a balanced diet it is more than adequate to prevent frank deficiencies which are rare to nonexistent in developed countries such as the United States.
 In terms of the ultimate source of calcium, however no other food source can compete with the bioavailability of calcium from bones.
 That’s right, bones.
 You don’t hear much about it since eating bones isn’t that popular here in the United States and given that both dairy producers and supplement manufacturers would be hard pressed to sell their wares if the general population was aware that eating small amounts of bone is how humans got most of their calcium for several hundred thousand years.
 The small and soft bones of fishes like sardines are a perfect source of calcium in a form our bodies can easily absorb, as is the use of bone meal that can be added to soups and broths.
 Since these sources are better absorbed (and it makes sense that bones would be the best source of building material for bones) our body retains more of it as opposed to being mostly excreted in urine as is often the case with dairy products and artificial supplements.

 Osteoporosis is a very real concern for many women, as they make up 80% of those affected by this condition.
 Osteoporosis is a major public health threat for an estimated 44 million people here in the United States with almost 10 million individuals estimated to already have the disease and almost 34 million more are estimated to have low bone mass, placing them at increased risk for osteoporosis.
-It is time we paid more attention to what has been proven to be real risk factors, such as soda consumption, high sodium diets, smoking, excessive caffeine consumption, alcohol and an inactive lifestyle , than simply falling for the marketing hype that somehow drinking milk or eating yogurt and cheese will magically protect you from low bone density.
+It is time we paid more attention to what has been proven to be real risk factors, such as soda consumption, high sodium diets, smoking, excessive caffeine consumption, alcohol and an inactive lifestyle, than simply falling for the marketing hype that somehow drinking milk or eating yogurt and cheese will magically protect you from low bone density.

 Getting the recommended daily allowance of calcium at all ages is important, preferably from dietary sources.
 But bone nutrient requirements are wide and far more complex than simply drinking milk or taking a calcium supplement.
 A diverse diet of natural foods that includes meat, fish, fresh vegetables, fruits and nuts will always cover the diverse nutritional needs of our bones as long as we stay away from high fat, high sugar and high sodium processed foods.
 Limit high fat protein sources, keep your salt intake low, reduce your alcohol consumption and don’t smoke and you’ll be fine.
 Also important is the amount of time spent outdoors.
 Get sunlight on your skin at safe times of the day for vitamin D as it plays an integral role in helping our body use calcium efficiently.
 As much as commercials warn us of the dangers of sunlight, recent studies have suggested that avoidance of sunlight is associated with higher risks of certain cancers- which should not be surprising as we did in fact evolve outdoors and not in the confines of fluorescent lit cubicles.